simonelnahas/simonelnahas.com/posts/why-clojure.md

 #### Use TDD not static typing

-The developer knows best the when to do which checks and tests.
-This can't be predicted by a compiler since the most accurate representation of the programs intended behavior is stored in the mind of the programmer.
+The developer knows best when to do which checks and tests.
+This can't be predicted by a compiler since the most accurate representation of the program's intended behavior is stored in the mind of the programmer.
 Therefore when the programmer describes the intended behavior with tests–**types become obsolete**:

 > You see, when a Java programmer gets used to
 > TDD, they start asking themselves a very